vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   conversation where I mostly forgot about the thing, and I didn't get any immediate comeuppance right after it.

+My energy levels have generally improved starting 2024-08-15.
+On a day-to-day basis, I'd say that I am back to the energy levels I had before 2024-07-18.
+However, there is some evidence that I still don't have the sustained energy levels that I used to have in the past.

 For the first two examples above in particular, I do not know to what extent these represented genuine recovery that I then undid with other actions.